 The advantages of this Hyatt Regency include the central location as you can walk pretty much anywhere you want to in the city from here.
 It is also central if you want to shop or eat out, with plenty of local restaurants within walking distance.

 Situated in the Magnificent Mile area of Downtown Chicago, the huge Hilton Chicago enjoys views of Lake Michigan and the surrounding city.
-If you are a Diamond status member, you get complimentary access to the executive lounge.
+You get complimentary access to the executive lounge if you are a Diamond status member.
 Otherwise, you have to pay extra for rooms on their executive floor.

 The lounge is located on the second floor, so it doesn’t enjoy particularly great views, but it is modern and functional if a little uninteresting.
-Throughout the day, you can enjoy soft drinks, coffee, and bottled water, as well as granola bars and nuts/pretzels.
+Throughout the day, you can enjoy soft drinks, coffee, bottled water, granola bars, and nuts/pretzels.

 Breakfast in the executive lounge is served from 7:00 – 10:30 am on weekends and 6:30 – 10:00 am on weekdays.
-There are hot egg dishes available, along with oatmeal, fruits, croissants, and cereals.
+Hot egg dishes are available, along with oatmeal, fruits, croissants, and cereals.

 What is noteworthy at this Hilton is the gym and pool located on the 30th floor, which means that you can jog on a treadmill to views of the Chicago skyline.

-Renaissance Blackstone Hotel In Chicago Club Lounge Review
+6. Renaissance Blackstone Hotel In Chicago Club Lounge

 Chicago has three beautiful and historic luxury hotels; The Palmer House, The Blackstone, and The Drake.
 Palmer House and The Drake are Hilton brand hotels.
 The Blackstone is a Renaissance.
 The location of the Renaissance Blackstone is on South Michigan Avenue, and the historic architecture, with high ceilings offering intricate detailing along with marble floors in the foyer, gives it a classic feel.